Skip to content

 Here we suggest the components of a framework to optimize the transportation needs of the country, to form a National Policy for Transport (Mobility).

-Each of the components (subsection) needs to be detailed on its need, costs, timelines, advantages, and benefits to the country and society.
-All these components shall be developed as separate strategic moves upon due consideration under the proposed National Policy of Transport.
+Each of the components (subsection) needs to be detailed in its need analysis, costs, priorities, timelines, advantages, and benefits to the country and society.
+All these components shall be developed as separate strategic moves upon due consideration under the subject matter, National Policy of Transport.

 Sri Lanka – Status quo